marloquemegusta/tensorflow_object_detection_guide/README.md

 ### Adding the conda environment as a jupyter kernel
-Now that we have instaled juypter and ipykernel we can install our conda envirnment as a jupyter kernel so that the notbook which we will use can work properly.
+Now that we have installed juypter and ipykernel we can install our conda environment as a jupyter kernel so that the notebook which we will use can work properly.
 ```sh
 $ python3 -m ipykernel install --user --name=tf1
 ```
-I am using python3 insetad of python because, by running the command at the end of the previous section "Conda environment setup", I saw that python3 and not python is binded to the conda environment.
+I am using python3 instead of python because, by running the command at the end of the previous section "Conda environment setup", I saw that python3 and not python is binded to the conda environment.

-### Installing tensorflow object detection API and all its dependecies
+### Installing tensorflow object detection API and all its dependencies
 We need to install the object detection API which is just a pack of scripts with utilities to train object detection models using tensorflow.
 In order to install the API I followed their guide on https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1.md but I am reviwing it here to centralise the information.
 Within this project folder clone tensorflow repo.
-You don't need the whole repo, only the object detection folder, but they recommend you to install the whole repository in their guide and thats what we will do.
+You don't need the whole repo, only the object detection folder, but they recommend you to install the whole repository in their guide and that's what we will do.
 ```sh
 $ git clone https://github.com/marloquemegusta/tensorflow_object_detection_guide.git
 ```